Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

 Event Hubs`.

 ## What You Will Build
-You will build an application to send and receive messages with Event Hubs using Spring Integration.
+You will build an application to send and receive messages for Event Hubs using Spring Integration.

 ## What You Need